Contents

 Both ends prove who they are, and you don't need Istio to do it

+Ordinary TLS doesn’t help here, and understanding why is the whole point.
 Ordinary TLS proves the server’s identity to the client.
-The browser checks the certificate, sees a name it trusts, and gets on with the conversation.
-The server, meanwhile, has no idea who the client is — it’ll talk to anyone.
-For service-to-service traffic inside your own infrastructure that’s backwards.
-You frequently care far more about which client is calling than the client cares about the server.
-Mutual TLS fixes that: both ends present certificates, both ends verify, and an unauthenticated caller never gets past the handshake.
+Your browser checks the certificate, sees a name it trusts, and gets on with the conversation.
+The server, meanwhile, has no idea who the client is — it’ll talk to anyone who completes the handshake.
+For traffic between services inside your own infrastructure that relationship is backwards.
+You usually care far more about which client is calling than the client cares about the server.
+Mutual TLS fixes exactly that: both ends present certificates, both ends verify, and an unauthenticated caller never gets past the handshake, let alone to your application code.

-The usual advice is “deploy a service mesh.”
-If you’re already running Kubernetes at scale, fine.
-But for a handful of services on a few VMs, dragging in Istio or Linkerd to get mTLS is using a crane to hang a picture.
-You can do it with a private CA and a few config lines.
+The usual advice at this point is “deploy a service mesh.”
+If you’re already running Kubernetes at scale, with Istio or Linkerd earning their keep on traffic shifting and observability, then fine — mTLS comes along for free and you should use it.
+But for a handful of services on a few VMs, dragging in a mesh purely to get client-certificate authentication is using a crane to hang a picture.
+The sidecar-per-pod overhead, the control plane, the debugging surface — all of it, for something you can do with a private CA and a few lines of proxy config.
+Let me show you the small version.

 Advertisement

 mTLS is built on a private certificate authority.
-Every service gets a certificate signed by your CA, and every service is configured to trust only that CA. A certificate signed by anyone else — including the public web PKI — is rejected.
-This is the inversion that makes it secure: there’s no path for an outsider to obtain a certificate your services will accept.
+Every service gets a certificate signed by your CA, and every service is configured to trust only that CA. A certificate signed by anyone else — including the entire public web PKI, Let’s Encrypt included — is rejected outright.
+This is the inversion that makes it secure: there is no path for an outsider to obtain a certificate your services will accept, because the only key that can sign an acceptable one is sitting on a machine you control.
+Compare that to a shared secret or an API token, which leaks the moment it appears in one log file or one screenshot.

 # Root CA key and self-signed cert (10 years)